Why the perianal area is its own specialty.

 The first visit focuses on getting the diagnosis right.
 That usually involves a careful exam, a clear conversation about onset and triggers, and (when needed) a quick biopsy or culture — all done in office.

 Treatment is then targeted to the specific condition.
-Many patients benefit from compounded topicals — prescriptions formulated specifically for the perianal area, often combining an anti-inflammatory, and a barrier component in a single application.
+Many patients benefit from topical regimens designed for the perianal area, with anti-inflammatory and barrier components selected to match the diagnosis.

-For conditions that need systemic treatment (oral medication, biologics, etc.), Dr. Maz co-manages with the patient other specialist when one isn't already involved.
+For conditions that need systemic treatment, Dr. Maz co-manages with the patient's other specialist when one isn't already involved.